GetMyMood Period & Cycle Tracker

 How it works in GetMyMood

-The home dashboard gives you a quick view of your current cycle day, current cycle phase, and estimated next period timing.
-The large phase ring is designed to make cycle context easy to understand without digging through settings or charts.
+GetMyMood gives you a calmer sense of where you are in your cycle: your current cycle day, current phase, and estimated next period timing, all in one place on the home dashboard.
+The large phase ring is designed to make that context easy to read at a glance, without digging through settings or charts.

 Cycle tracking beyond dates